gabriecoll/engine/README.md

 **Engine inventory**

 We then added a new variable, engine, which identifies the engine for every platform.
 For instance, the F-35 has the F135 and the F-22 has the F119.
-Further, we determined the number of engines for each platform and created the variable: engine_amount.
+Furthermore, we determined the number of engines for each platform and created the variable: engine_amount.
 For instance, the F-35 only has one engine and the F-22 has two.

 **Aircraft performance specs**